andrewhopper/startup-tools/README.md

 # startup-tools
-I work with hundreds of startups each year in my role.
-These are some of the common tools I see folks using to accelerate their work.
+I work with hundreds of startups each year.
+These are some of the common tools I see.
 These are in no particular order and I am not endorsing any of these vendors.

 # AI Coding Tools
 - Cursor